cleecoloma/reading-notes/code-401/class-28.md

 # Class 28 Summary
 ## Code 401 - Advanced Software Development in Full-Stack JavaScript

-> These topics relates because useEffect is a React hook that seems very useful.
+> These topics relates because it influences software application's maintainability, scalability, and predictability.
+Thus, it offers effective control over mutable state and improving code quality.

 ### useEffect Hook
 1. What is the main intended use case for the useEffect hook?